top of page

 Hardware Interface Collaboration

-I worked closely with embedded engineers to refine the device display interface, ensuring critical readings were legible, interaction states were clear, and the layout supported quick interpretation during field use.
+Working closely with embedded engineers, the device display interface was refined to ensure critical readings were legible, interaction states were unambiguous, and the layout supported quick interpretation during field use, bridging the gap between hardware feedback and dashboard information.

 PRODUCT ADOPTION SUPPORT